carlo98/tello-ai-features/README.md

 train_model.ipynb: Can be used to train a NN using images in folder "data" and saving the NN in folder "saved_models".
 In order to save images look at the commands in telloCV.py

+### Collision avoidance
+In order to perform collision avoidance a neural network is required, train it with 'train_model.ipynb'.

+The images can be acquired from telloCV.py ('f' for image to be labelled as 'free', 'b' for image to be labelled as 'blocked').

+Once the NN has been trained and saved in folder 'saved_models' as best_model.pth, one can activate the collision avoidance feature by pressing 'c' while in telloCV.py.

-### Warning
+### Face recognition
 The binarized svm in the repo, "svm_fam.bin", should be replaced with an svm fitted with your images, using the script "svm.py".

-In order to perform collision avoidance a neural network is required, train it with 'train_model.ipynb'.
+Instrunctions on how to organize the images are available in the script.